-Digestion is a vital process where complex food substances are broken down into simpler and absorbable molecules so that they could be easily absorbed.
+Digestion is a vital process where complex food substances are broken down into simpler and absorbable molecules so that it could be easily absorbed by the different cells and tissues.

-The digestive system plays a significant role in the digestion process and is composed of the alimentary canal and other associated glands.
-The alimentary canal is divided into five main parts- mouth, oesophagus, stomach, small intestine, small intestine and lastly large intestine.
+The digestive system plays a significant role in the digestion process, which is composed of the alimentary canal and other associated glands.
+The alimentary canal is divided into five main parts- mouth, esophagus, stomach, small intestine, small intestine and lastly large intestine.

 Also Refer: Alimentary Canal